Allow me to admit I have no idea whether I should write this in 1st or 3rd person.

 (If you don’t know what 1st or 3rd person means, you might still like my website.
 Or me.
 So don’t give up now.
 Please.)

-“Julie Gardner was a high school English teacher for sixteen years.
-Then her husband Bill got tired of hearing her complain that she wanted to be a writer so he let her take a leave of absence to put her money where her mouth is.
-Now she has no paycheck.”
+Let’s try 3rd first: “Julie C. Gardner has lived in California her entire life, and for her entire life she’s loved everything about books.
+She was a high school English teacher for sixteen years.
+Then her husband Bill got tired of hearing her complain that she wanted to be an author, so he suggested she take a leave of absence to put her money where her mouth is.”

 See what I mean?
 3rd person doesn’t read quite right.
 Bill sounds slightly harsh and Julie comes off the tiniest bit selfish and Bill is definitely not harsh.

-“I love my wonderful husband and my two adorable children and therefore I devote all my free time away from the computer to meeting the needs of my family.”
+So how about this: “I love my two adorable children, which is why I devote all of my free time away from the computer to meeting their every need.”

-This is even worse and I would expect some major eye-rolling for the 1st person insincerity.
-I do love Bill, Jack and Karly.
-But I’m not exactly running a full-service day spa for them around here.
-I do cater to our three dogs a lot.
-They are very cute.
+This is even worse and I would expect some major eye-rolling for this 1st person mushiness.
+I do love Jack and Karly, and they are adorable.
+But I am not running an amusement park here.
+Actually the kids are both in Oregon going to college.
+(That’s why Bill and I wine taste there.
+Shhh.)
+I do however cater to my dogs who still live in California.
+They are very adorable also.

-When she’s not busy spoiling her dogs, Julie C. Gardner spends time on Facebook, Instagram, and Twitter.
-Sometimes she updates her website.
+Sometimes Julie updates this website.
 Which I am now doing.
 Which you are now reading.
-That’s all you need to know about her.
+I think that’s all you need to know about her.
 Or me.
 Or whatever.

-If you have clicked on ABOUT to view a list of more specific facts about me, Julie C. Gardner, please don’t be disappointed.
+If you have clicked on ABOUT ME to view a more extensive list of facts about me, Julie C. Gardner, please don’t be disappointed.
 In fact feel free to contact her by email at email@example.com and formalize your complaints so she can best address your needs.